Antisemitism in Australia: Legislative

 In 2024, Australia outlawed the display of Nazi symbols.
 Prior to this legislation, similar laws were passed in New South Wales (2022), Victoria (2023), ACT (2023), South Australia (2023), Queensland (2024).
 Tasmania (2024). and Western Australia (2024).
 Notable cases involving the early application of these laws include the arrest of the owner of a prominent restaurant in Sydney.

-In January 2025, Jillian Segal, the Australian Special Envoy to Combat Antisemitism, criticised lenient sentencing for antisemitic offenses as a factor undermining efforts to address hate crimes against the Australian Jewish community, and called for mandatory sentencing for individuals attacking synagogues.
+In January 2025, Jillian Segal, the Australian Special Envoy to Combat Antisemitism, criticised lenient sentencing for antisemitic offences as a factor undermining efforts to address hate crimes against the Australian Jewish community, and called for mandatory sentencing for individuals attacking synagogues.
 Following an increase in attacks on synagogues and Jewish homes in the prior months, Segal called on Prime Minister Anthony Albanese and state premiers to convene a national cabinet meeting.
 She argued that urgent action is required to implement tougher sentencing guidelines and ensure more consistent prosecution of antisemitic hate crimes.
 In response, Anthony Albanese rejected both of Segal's requests, and stated that sentencing should be left to judges and that he would not need to convene a national cabinet as he discussed the matter with the premiers of Victoria and New South Wales.
 However, following an attack on a childcare centre in Sydney, calls for a national cabinet were renewed.
 The Prime Minister convened the national cabinet to discuss coordinating efforts to combat antisemitism.
 A key outcome of the meeting was the announcement of a national database to track antisemitic-related crime, incidents, and behaviours.

+"All Zionists are terrorists" chant

+In late February 2026, the Victorian Civil and Administrative Tribunal ruled that the chant "All Zionists are terrorists" constituted racial and religious vilification against the Jews.
+The Tribunal upheld a case filed by Melbourne Jewish community advocate Menachem Vorchheimer against pro-Palestinian activist and business owner Hash Tayeh regarding the use of the chant at a central Melbourne rally in May 2024.
+In March 2025, Victoria police charged Tayeh with four counts of "using insulting words in public" for his chants at the rally.
+The prosecution initially said the chant branded Jewish Australians as terrorists but later said it would not allege the chant was antisemitic.

+Queensland Antisemitism Legislation

+On March 6, 2026, the Queensland parliament passed the "Fighting Antisemitism and Keeping Guns out of the Hands of Terrorists and Criminals Amendment Act 2026" which banned two controversial pro-Palestinian chants as part of their combat against "antisemitism".
+Queensland become the first state to specifically prohibit the phrase "from the river to the sea", a slogan commonly used at pro-Palestinian rallies.
+The laws also outlawed the phrase "globalise the intifada", with anyone found using or displaying either slogan in a way that might reasonably be expected to cause a member of the public to feel menaced, harassed or offended, facing penalties of up to two years in jail.